The Library

 good life ?

-The Library for a Happy Future is where art, science, culture, and community come together to explore how we can live well, for ourselves, for each other, and for the planet.
+The Library for a Happy Future is where creativity, science, traditional knowledge and different generations come together to explore how we can live well, for ourselves, for each other, and for the planet.
+If the name triggers you, you're in the right place.

 A Library Reimagined